 There have been a lot of back page reports about the so called ?war on cash?.
 India is the best example, since they severely restricted cash use last October.
 But they?re not alone.
 A cash clampdown also seems to be taking shape in Australia and several European countries already have plans in place to restrict cash use.
 Will it happen in the US?
 Probably not.
 I believe that the war on cash is unlikely to reach America?s shores.

 Why write about the war on cash on a personal finance blog?
 Because the elimination of cash would be a certified game-changer, were it to actually happen.
 But that?s my point, that it?s highly unlikely to happen here.
 People shouldn?t spend time worrying about it.
 It?s like the misguided notion that Social Security is going broke.
 It makes for sensational headlines, despite the fact that the chances of it happening are completely remote.

 So let?s dare to take a close look at the war on cash, and then layout why it?s entirely unlikely to happen here in the US.

 There are two basic stated reasons why the war on cash subject comes up, including here in the US.

 The first is criminal activity.
-Since the use of cash is common by criminals – to eliminate any “paper trail” of their activity – it’s thought that banning cash will substantially reduce the rate of crime.
+The use of cash is common by criminals ? to eliminate any ?paper trail? of their activity.
+It?s thought that banning cash will substantially reduce the rate of crime.